-The museum was originally opened as the Stephen G Beaumont Museum in 1974 at the Stanley Royd Hospital in Wakefield.
+The museum opened in 1974 at the Stanley Royd Hospital in Wakefield.
 The idea to set up a museum was developed by hospital secretary Mr Lawrence Ashworth.

-The museum focused exclusively on the history of Stanley Royd Hospital, which opened as the West Riding Pauper Lunatic Asylum in 1818 and grew to become the largest mental health provider in West Yorkshire in the 19th and 20th century.
+The museum focused exclusively on the history of Stanley Royd Hospital, which opened as the West Riding Pauper Lunatic Asylum in 1818.
+It then grew to become the largest mental health provider in West Yorkshire in the 19th and 20th century.

-The Stephen G Beaumont Museum remained on the Stanley Royd Hospital site until 1995 when the hospital closed and the museum moved to its current location at Fieldhead.
+When Stanley Royd Hospital closed in 1995, the museum moved to its current location at Fieldhead Hospital.

 The museum was much loved and represented years of devotion and commitment by its staff and volunteers.
 However, by 2010, the museum was only open one day a week and the displays were outdated; the content no longer reflected the world outside its walls.

 The old museum was largely visited by senior medical professionals and researchers, and it was inaccessible to many service users and local people in Wakefield.
 The local Mental Health Trust recognised that a new museum had great potential and set up a Working Group, made up of Service Users, Carers and Trust staff.

 Together, they reimagined the Stephen G Beaumont Museum as the Mental Health Museum, which opened in 2014.